 - ‘Feed a cold and starve a fever’ is an old proverb that has been misinterpreted in the past to encourage eating voraciously during a cold and abstaining from food only during a fever.
-However, the saying originally meant: don’t feed a cold, and you won’t get a fever.
+However the saying originally meant: don’t feed a cold and you won’t get a fever.

 - Avoid alcohol.
 Alcohol swells the mucous lining of the nasal passages and bronchial tissue, exacerbating inflammation.

-- Vitamin A plays an essential role in maintaining all mucous membrane surfaces such as the lungs and throat areas, which becomesore and inflamed during coughs and colds.
+- Vitamin A plays an essential role in maintaining all mucous membrane surfaces such as the lungs and throat areas, which become sore and inflamed during coughs and colds.
 Vitamin A also has been shown to stimulate and enhance numerous immune processes.

 - Zinc and vitamin C lozenges soothe an inflamed throat, and boost immunity.

-- Don’t attempt your normal exercise program.
-A short walk in the sunshine or a couple of stretches is all that is necessary while you have a cold.
+- Don’t attempt your normal exercise program when you have a cold or flu.
+A stroll in the sunshine or a couple of stretches is all that is necessary while you have a cold.
+Avoid strong winds or draughts.
 Some people go for a jog on the ‘sweat it out’ theory already mentioned, but vigorous exercise is recommended only for the very early or very late stages.
-Remember, your body is trying its hardest to get you to rest; cancel the triathlon.
+Remember your body is trying its hardest to get you to rest.
+Cancel the triathlon.